sajadzshoki/clothe-shop-chatgpt/README.md

 ## This React Project is made only by chatgpt and I,ve just copied the codes and created the folders and files.

 ## [Chat Link]( https://chatgpt.com/share/66f51f58-b354-800a-9d1c-b641e525663b)
-# Chatgpt questions I asked
+# Propmts I Gave to Chatgpt
 ### 1.
 create a clothe shop app from scratch with reactJS using tailwind , minimalist black and white theme ,